roshanr11/Deep-Learning-for-Trading-RNN-LSTMs-getRichWithStocks.py/README.md

 This project consists of the following main parts:
 - Indicators and graphs based on stock indicators written from scratch
 - Simple linear regression/multiple linear regression machine learning models built from scratch [shallow learning, without use of sk-learn]
-- Long short term memory model (LSTMM) deep learning RNN model built with Keras to show
+- Long short term memory model (LSTMM) deep learning RNN model built with Keras

 This stock simulation game helps users enforce good trading practices and provides a rough prediction of the trend of the desired stock trained on a selected data interval.